- What is myRA?

 - How much and how long can I save with a myRA?

-The above limits are the overall limits on the investment.
-There is also an annual IRA contribution limit.
-Depending on your income, for the 2017 tax year you can contribute up to:
+In addition to myRA’ s $15,000 limit, the annual IRA contribution limits also apply.
+Depending on your income, for the 2017 tax year you can contribute up to a maximum of:

 - $5,500 if you’ll be under 50 years of age at the end of the year; or